-And, as more and more film was shot, director Bryan Forbes and producer Richard Attenborough became more and more performance.
+And, as more and more film was shot, director Bryan Forbes and producer Richard Attenborough became more and more excitéd about young Alan's performance.

 BROAD ACCENT

 His accent is broad Lancashire and he has a way of injecting humour or pathos into the most insignificant line.